harvester/docs/docs/install/pxe-boot-install.md

 ### `harvester.install.skipchecks=true`

 Installation is stopped if the hardware checks fail (because the minimum requirements for production use are not met).
 To override this behavior, set the kernel parameter `harvester.install.skipchecks=true`.
 When set to `true`, warning messages are still saved to `/var/log/console.log`, but the installation proceeds even if hardware requirements for production use are not met.

+### `harvester.install.with_net_images=true`

+Skip preloading images during the installation and pull all images from the internet.
+This is not recommended in most cases, please see [Net Install ISO](./net-install.md) for more information.